 The Group designates only the intrinsic value of option contracts as a hedged item, i.e. excluding the time value of the option.
 The changes in the fair value of the aligned time value of the option are recognised in Other Comprehensive Income and accumulated in the cost of hedging reserve.
 If the hedged item is transaction related, the time value is reclassified to the Income Statement when the hedged item affects the Income Statement.
 If the hedged item is time-period related, then the amount accumulated in the cost of hedging reserve is reclassified to the Income Statement on a rational basis, applying straight-line amortisation.
 Those reclassified amounts are recognised in the Income Statement in the same line as the hedged item.
-If the hedged item is a non-financial item, then the amount accumulated in the cost of hedging reserve is recognised non-financial item.
+If the hedged item is a non-financial item, then the amount accumulated in the cost of hedging reserve is removed directly from equity and included in the initial carrying amount of the recognised non-financial item.
 Furthermore, if the Group expects that some or all of the loss accumulated in cost of hedging reserve will not be recovered in the future, that amount is immediately reclassified to the Income Statement.